 Of all the months of the year, October might be my favorite.
-Not only is the weather amazing, but trees are colorful, waterfalls are flowing, and there are a ton of great things to do throughout the state.
+Not only is the weather amazing, but the trees are colorful, waterfalls are flowing, and there are plenty of great things to do in PA in October.

-As always, I’ve looked through many events to pick out 10 of the most interesting and fun things to do in Pennsylvania in October.
-These include great outdoor events highlighting the fall colors, Halloween festivities, events trying to grasp that last bit of warm weather, and so much more.
+In fact, I’ve come up with a list of 10 of the most interesting and fun things to do in Pennsylvania this October.
+These include events that highlight the fall colors in PA, Halloween festivities, and so much more.

-Check out our list of great things to do in PA in October and then start planning your travels today.
+Check out our list of great things to do throughout the state in October and then start planning your travels today.

 Covered Bridge and Arts Festival in Elysburg – October 5-8

-The event will also feature live music, a 5k race, and guided bus tours to some of the most beautiful covered bridges in Columbia County, PA.
+During the event, visitors will also be able to browse the nearly 350 vendors set up in the fairgrounds.
+The event will also feature live music, kiddie rides, wagon rides, and guided bus tours to some of the most beautiful covered bridges in the county.

 For more information on the festival, click here.